BlockNetworks/Scoreboards/README.md

 # Scoreboards
-**Scoreboards is a PocketMine-MP plugin that helps creatings scoreboards in MPE 1.7!**
+**Scoreboards is a PocketMine-MP plugin that helps creatings scoreboards in MCPE 1.7!**

 ## Installation
- - You can get the compiled `.phar` in releases by clicking [here](https://github.com/TwistedAsylumMC/Scoreboards/releases)
+ - You can get the compiled `.phar` in releases by clicking [here](https://github.com/BlockNetworks/Scoreboards/releases)
  - Add the `.phar` to your `/plugins` directory & restart your server.
  > Note: This plugin only works on MCPE 1.7 and above, tested on PocketMine-MP 3.3.0